datafoodconsortium/infra/vocbench-showvoc/README.md

 ./deploy-remote.sh <INSTANCE_PUBLIC_IP>
 ```

-4. Via OVH manager, add two DNS "A" records to your DNS zone, to
+4. Via OVH manager, add two DNS records of type "A" to your DNS zone, to
-link your domain names to your instance's public IP.
+link your (sub)domains to your instance's public IP.

 ## Local